New creation (theology)

+In the Old Testament

+The theology of new creation arises from the Old Testament.
+In light of the coming destruction as covenant curses, the prophets also speak of a subsequent restoration afterwards.
+Among the ways that this restoration is described is through new creation.
+For example, Isaiah 65:17 (NIV) reads, “See, I will create new heavens and a new earth.
+The former things will not be remembered, nor will they come to mind."
+The remainder of the Isaiah 65-66 explore the nature of new creation.

 In the letters of Paul

 The language of a new creation is not limited to the two verses in the Authorized King James Version that include that actual phrase (Gal.
 6:15, 2 Cor 5:17).
 Other passages, such as Galatians 6:12-16, 2 Corinthians 5:14-19, Ephesians 2:11-22, Ephesians 4:17-24, and Colossians 3:1-11 present new creation teaching also, without that exact phrase.

 Other references to the concept include Ephesians 2:10, "For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."
 The old, Adamic creation could not be said to be in any sense "in Christ," so this must therefore be speaking of new creation.

 Often the themes of the Genesis creation and new creation are contrasted, according to N. T. Wright, in Colossians chapter 1, where the old creation and new creation in Christ (1:15-20) are compared with the new creation (vv.
-21-23).
+21–23).